What's you're story?

 The Equine Ballerina

 I first met Sylvia Zerbini four years ago when a neighbor organized a trip up the road in Williston Florida to Grande Liberté Farm.

 To see Sylvia Zerbini and her horses once is to want to return, again and again, bringing more friends to this intimate performance venue where the horse/human relationship unfolds in an equine art form.

 On my first visit I brought my camera.
 The horses came in one at a time with no halters or ropes.

-Only Sylvia in the middle, moving with them to orchestrate what was to us in the audience, a spell binding exhibition of liberty.
+Only Sylvia in the middle, moving with them to orchestrate a spell binding exhibition of liberty.

 Since that first visit I have returned many times with guests and friends from out of town.
 Some horse lovers and others just appreciating the beauty of the horse.